noapeled/GloolaServer/README.md

  Event Type                           | Event Contents
  -------------                  | -------------------------------------------------
+ 'scheduled_medicine_created' | The contents of the corresponding ScheduledMedicine entity upon its creation.
- 'scheduled_medicine_not_taken' | Same contents as corresponding alert notification 'scheduled_medicine_updated' | The JSON body of the corresponding POST request 'scheduled_medicine_taken' | The contents of the corresponding taken_medicine entity
+ 'scheduled_medicine_updated' | The JSON body of the corresponding POST request.
- 'scheduled_medicine_created' | The contents of the corresponding, newly created ScheduledMedicine entity.
+ 'scheduled_medicine_taken' | The contents of the corresponding taken_medicine entity.
+ 'scheduled_medicine_not_taken' | timeframe from corresponding alert notification.

 Each feed event has the following format.